Digital-Defiance/OpenBook/docs/Record Format.md

 Largely GitHub Flavored Markdown (GFM)

-Node-GitDB will parse the markdown and respond to queries in a way that is similar to a database.
+OpenBook will parse the markdown and respond to queries in a way that is similar to a database.
 Most of the functionality will be in querying and parsing the data.

 ```
 # Record